Azure OpenAI Provider Configuration

 print(response.choices[0].message.content)

 With this configuration, Pay-i automatically tracks API calls and calculates costs without adding any latency to your requests.
-You can also use decorators for tracking multiple related API calls - see Custom Instrumentation for more details.
+You can also use the decorator for tracking multiple related API calls - see Custom Instrumentation for more details.

 Optional Proxy Routing (For Block Limits)